Carla Voltolina: Visit by the Pope

-A short Il Secolo XIX article on July 17, 1990, reported that, while recovering at Policlinico Umberto I in Rome, Sandro Pertini had requested that before he died to see his friend Pope John Paul II and that Pertini's friends and family, including Voltolina, had discouraged the visit.
+A short Il Secolo XIX article on July 17, 1990, reported that, while recovering at Policlinico Umberto I in Rome, Sandro Pertini had requested before he died to see his friend Pope John Paul II and that Pertini's friends and family, including Voltolina, had discouraged the visit.
 The circumstances were confirmed 17 years later by Arturo Mari, a photographer of L'Osservatore Romano.

 Voltolina categorically denied the accusations.
 The vice president of the Fondazione Pertini, Piero Pierri, said that Voltolina was never opposed to the friendship between her husband and the Pope.
 Pierri blamed the confusion on an episode of March 23, 1987, after the funeral of general Licio Giorgieri.
 Pertini fell ill and was recovering in the Roman clinic but was not able to receive a Papal visit due to a medical prohibition.

 Biographical film on Pertini

 In 1993, for personal reasons, Voltolina blocked the broadcast of the TV film Se ci sarà un giorno produced by Sandro Parenzo and directed by Franco Rossi for RaiDue.
 The film was made to celebrate Pertini, who had died three years before.
 The role of Pertini had been entrusted to Maurizio Crozza, while Carla Signoris played Matilde Ferrari, the young fiancé who remained at home while Pertini fled to France and waited for 18 years before giving him up.
 The film was broadcast only once on Rai 3 on May 31, 2003, to c.
 34,000 viewers:

 "No one wished to displease Mrs. Voltolina.
 She said that the love story with Matilde was not true, that it disgraced the figure of the President.
 I tried to convince her.
-Nothing doing.
-She was an unusual person, she even involved the Quirinal [the president]."
+There was no way.
+She was an unusual person, she even involved the Quirinal [i.e. the Presidency]."